sbabic/swupdate/doc/source/swupdate.rst

        - pulling from remote Server (HTTP, HTTPS, ..)
        - using a Backend.
 SWUpdate is open to talk with back end servers for rolling out software updates.
-         Current version supports the Hawkbit server, but other backend can be added.
+         Current version supports the hawkBit server, but other backend can be added.

 - Can be configured to check for compatibility between software and hardware